 - Minor misalignment or crowding

-The Dental Veneer Procedure: Step-by-Step
+The Dental Veneer Procedure: A Comprehensive Guide

 1. Initial Consultation

-2. Tooth Preparation (Optional)
+2. Tooth Preparation (If Required)

 3. Temporary Veneers (Optional)